 Eczema is not contagious, meaning people cannot transmit or contract the condition to or from another person.

-However, if people have broken skin on the penis, it can lead to a greater risk of infection.
+However, if people have broken skin on the penis, it can lead to a

 There are many creams and substances available that claim to be effective in treating eczema symptoms.
 However, these products may cause further skin irritation in some people who use them without medical guidance.